In 2019, St. Luke’s School kicked off a Strategic Planning Process with one clear goal:

 Strategic Plan Video Presentation

 The strategic plan was formally unveiled at St. Luke's State of the School in November 2021.
-In the video below, Head of School Mark Davis gives background on the plan while working group leaders provide details about the four strategic priorities.
+In the video below, former Head of School Mark Davis gives background on the plan while working group leaders provide details about the four strategic priorities.

 Learn more about the phases of the strategic planning process and what students will need "to thrive, to navigate, to bounce back, to forge a path for themselves regardless of the changing environment."
-From a presentation delivered by Head of School Mark Davis during State of the School in November 2020.
+From a presentation delivered by former Head of School Mark Davis during State of the School in November 2020.

 St. Luke's Mission